What are the day-to-day operations of this route?

 What type of vehicle do I need?

-The current owner services this route using a 2014 Isuzu NPR Box Truck (114,000 miles) that is included with the purchase and has an assumable lease.
-Expenses have been deducted from the cash flow to reflect.
-When assuming a vehicle loan or lease a credit check may be required.
+The current owner services this route using a 2014 Isuzu NPR Box Truck that is available to purchase as a separate transaction.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?